 TRICARE is fantastic coverage for retired military veterans.
 With all the parts of Medicare and TRICARE, it’s essential to understand how they work together and the available options.
 It’s also easy to wonder if supplemental insurance will get the most out of a person’s health care coverage.

-There are 3 types — TRICARE for Life, TRICARE Prime, and TRICARE plus.
+There are three types — TRICARE for Life, TRICARE Prime, and TRICARE plus.

 TRICARE Prime is an available managed care option, and TRICARE Prime is only available in Prime service areas worldwide.
 Active duty military must enroll in TRICARE Prime.